opencontainers/image-spec/descriptor.md

     This OPTIONAL property contains arbitrary metadata for this descriptor.
     This OPTIONAL property MUST use the [annotation rules](annotations.md#rules).

+- **`reference`** *descriptor*

+    This OPTIONAL property contains a descriptor is the subject of the content described by this descriptor.
+    This is used to associate multiple pieces of content.

 Descriptors pointing to [`application/vnd.oci.image.manifest.v1+json`](manifest.md) SHOULD include the extended field `platform`, see [Image Index Property Descriptions](image-index.md#image-index-property-descriptions) for details.

 ### Reserved